What Are Nasal Polyps

-Because nasal polyps block the normal free moving air in the nose, this condition provides for harmful bacteria to develop, increase, and flourish, causing excruciating pain, and potential infection.
-These polyps are usually translucent gray on the nose lining and sinus spaces.
+Because nasal polyps block the normal free flow of air in the nasal cavities, this condition provides for the ideal environment for harmful bacteria and fungus to develop, increase, and flourish, causing excruciating pain, and potential infection.
+These polyps are usually translucent grey on the nose lining and sinus spaces.

 When you do not seek treatment, an extremely serious blood infection (septicemia) can occur and usually requires hospitalization with antibiotic therapy for a few days.

 - Nasal congestion, difficult breathing feeling “stuffy,” obstruction where you feel your nose is “blocked”

 - Nose runs a watery or thick mucus discharge (rhinitis)

 - Chronic (lasting more than 6 months) sinus infections (sinusitis)

 - Snoring, loss of smell, diminished sense of taste, mouth breathing